karanvir12/vine/grafana/README.md

 # Do I need this ?

-peer nodes collect and produce Prometheus metrics and logs.
-These include health, performance and debug information such as last finalized block, height of the chain, and many other deeper implementation details of the peer/Substrate node subsystems.
+vine nodes collect and produce Prometheus metrics and logs.
+These include health, performance and debug information such as last finalized block, height of the chain, and many other deeper implementation details of the vine/Substrate node subsystems.
 These are crucial pieces of information that one needs to successfully monitor the liveliness and performance of a network and its validators.

 # How does it work ?